In theory, mobile apps offer businesses lots of benefits.

 We, humans, like to own beautiful things, and a well-made mobile app is a thing of beauty.

-Apps can work that way too (but you mostly attract other nerds instead of hot girls).
+Apps can work that way too (only you attract other nerds instead of hot girls).

 But damn, it is pretty cool.

 As business owners, we can’t be human sometimes.

 We need to be objective, like a machine: